CLICK HERE!

 Homework expectations

 Homework is an important aspect of our curriculum.
-Not only does it offer the opportunity for students to consolidate their learning within lessons, it also offers a chance for them to develop and master the skills and techniques taught in the classroom.
-Key Stage 3 students will be set one piece of homework every two weeks.
+Not only does it offer the opportunity for pupils to consolidate their learning within lessons, it also offers a chance for them to develop and master the skills and techniques taught in the classroom.
+Key Stage 3 pupils will be set one piece of homework every fortnight.
 This could include a practical activity or artist research.
-Some homework will be a part of an assessment.
-Key Stage 4 students are also given one piece of homework every two weeks.
-This will include completing art for their coursework.
+Key Stage 4 pupils are also given one piece of homework every fortnight however, it is an expectation that GCSE pupils complete at least an hour of independent study outside of school.

 How can parents and guardians support at home?

 In order for students to achieve their full potential in Art & Design, it is important that they practise the skills and techniques they are introduced to in lessons in their own time.
 Therefore, having a quiet space at home and some basic equipment such as drawing pencils, watercolours, pencil crayons etc is a huge advantage for students studying Art & Design.
 As 60% of students’ final Art grade at GCSE is based on coursework, there is an expectation for students to be working on their coursework in between lessons at home.
-If you are not seeing your child completing any artwork at home, please quiz them about this.
+Please encourage this.

 Extra-curricular opportunities